rhizomes-project/rhizomes-etl/how-to-backup.md

 # How to run the backup scripts

-## How to Install the Necessary Software Tools
+## First install the necessary software tools:

 - Click [here](./how-to-install.md) to find out how to set up the necessary tools for running the backup scripts.

-## How to run backups:

-- The script etl/do_backup.py backs up code from Omeka to local csv files.

-## How do I back up all institutions in one call?
+## To back up all institutions in one call:

-- To back up all institutions in one call (with the csv for each institution going into a file named <institution>.csv), run the following:
+- To back up all institutions in one call (with the csv for each institution going into a file named <institution>.csv), simply run the following:

 ```
 etl/do_backup.py
 ```

-## How do I back up a specific institution?
+## To back up a specific institution:

 - To back up one institution run the following: